There’s Something in the Water

 It’s not unusual for stars to lend their celebrity to worthy causes.
 Just look at TIFF eco docs such as And We Go Green with Leonardo DiCaprio and Sanctuary with Javier Bardem.
 While star status risks overwhelming a film, it can provide invaluable benefits, like exposure and a reliable screen presence to engage the audience.

-But as a director, she’s less successful.
+But as a director, Pag is less successful.
 The project could just as easily have been a podcast as the team captures lo-fi interviews and rough-and-tumble verité style footage accompanied by tinkly piano music.
 Audiences need to stick with it to force the much-needed conversation it inspires.
 Issues of pacing, focus, and argumentation are also evident despite much of the compelling testimony and eye-opening footage on display.
-While there is no denying her passion and convictions, the delivery doesn’t quite match the film’s sincere intentions.
+While there is no denying the passion and convictions, the delivery doesn’t quite match the film’s sincere intentions.

 This film however, is also a case where activism trumps art.
 There’s Something in the Water tackles the issue of “environmental racism” argued by Ingrid Waldron’s bold book of the same name, which draws correlations between sites of toxic waste and areas predominantly populated by people of colour.
 The doc looks at three parts of Halifax—and perhaps might have worked better as a trio of episodes for CBC Docs or as a web-series—as Page and Daniel give voice to Nova Scotians fighting for action.